What are your enrollment options?

 Do you have a lot of faculty turnover?

 We have very little faculty turnover.
-Our director has been the director at Harvey Browne since 1987 and most teachers have many years of experience at Harvey Browne Preschool.
+We are blessed to have teachers who have many years of experience at Harvey Browne Preschool and are committed to the education of young children.

 How will I know how my child is doing at Preschool?